Marc-Hanson/portfolio-one/README.md

 ### Future Features:

 - Expand gallery to 12-15 images.
-- A custom '404 Page not found' with matching stlye.
 - Live chatbot.
 - Parents only portal for calender view, sports events and menu page.